Travis

 1. If you want to use an automatically generated by TCIE 3.x self-signed certificate: select ‘HTTPS enabled’ option.

-2. If you want to upload your own SSL certificat: select ‘HTTPS enabled’ and ‘Upload SSL keys’ options - two text fields will be shown for uploading TLS certificate and key.
+2. If you want to upload your own SSL certificate: select ‘HTTPS enabled’ and ‘Upload SSL keys’ options - two text fields will be shown for uploading the TLS certificate and key.
 Paste appropriate data in.

-3. If you want to use generated letsencrypt certificates: select ‘Let’s Encrypt HTTPS option’
+3. If you want to use generated letsencrypt certificates: select the ‘Let’s Encrypt HTTPS option’

 5. Click ‘Save Config’ at the bottom of the page.

-6. New version will appear in Dashboard.
+6. A new version will appear in the Dashboard.
 Click ‘Deploy’.
 The changes will be deployed in your Kubernetes cluster.

 Adding or updating SSL in TCIE 3.x